Guin-Kiwi/EasyPass/README.md

 ---
 The application interacts with the user via the console.
 Users can perform the following steps:

-1. User Login
+1. User Login:
-   1. with each username a file is created with the purpose of saving passwords
+   1. The user can login with a nickname or create a new one and the program will save it in users.json.
-   2. it can be either saved or deleted by the user
+   2. The program tells them if the nickname is not in the file.

-2. Check a password
+2. Check a password:
 	1. Judge password strength

-3. Generate a password
+3. Generate a password:
 	1. Define password requirements

-4. Manage User Specific account passwords
+4. Manage accounts:
-	1. Create a password for a platform account
+	1. Create a username and password for specific platforms.
-	2. Read passwords for different platform accounts
+	2. Read (display) passwords for different platform accounts.
-	3. Update passwords for platform accounts
+	3. Update passwords for platform accounts.
-	4. Delete a platform account password entry
+	4. Delete a platform account.

 ---